Submissions

 Authors are responsible for the accuracy of citations.
 Reference citations within the article should be in numerical order and noted with superscripts after punctuation.
 3,4,6 or 1-3 If necessary one may also place a citation in the middle of a sentence (The sentence may need to pinpoint the citation to a specific comment 5 and not link it to the subsequent remarks).
 The same format should be applied to Tables and Figure/Table legends.

-In the Reference section, list the references in the order of citation appearing within the text and by a simple number at the start of a line followed by a period and tab mark.
+In the Reference section, list the references in the order of citation appearing within the text and by a simple number at the start of a line followed by a period.
 Citations with more than 5 Authors/Editors should list the first 3 followed by 'et al.' Use the citation format of PubMed, including the PMID number, DOI number but no issue numbers in parentheses:

 Example References: